International Project Comparing Family Food Cultures Launches

 Learning Life’s flagship program, the Citizen Diplomacy Initiative (CDI), engages lower-income American families, starting in Ward 8 of Washington DC, in live internet dialogues and project collaborations with lower-income families in other countries of the world to nurture more caring, capable global citizens.
 Last year, eight families in DC, Dakar, Senegal, and Jerash, Jordan engaged in an international community photo project.
 That project revealed intriguing differences in the foods the families eat, so this year, participating families will explore their own and another country’s food culture through interviews with our diverse volunteers, an immigrant or foreign guest, and a family in another country.

 The project will unfold through five meetings, typically on weekends mornings or afternoons, with Learning Life volunteers at the participating families’ homes or online via Skype.
-The project culminates with a live internet dialogue between selected American families in the USA, and families in El Salvador, Senegal, Jordan and China.
+The project culminates with a live internet dialogue between selected American families in the USA, and families in El Salvador, Senegal and Jordan.

 - Provides children and their parents/guardians the chance to bond by learning together.